World War II Country Trends: Iran

 Impact of the War

 Iran at the time of the War was still a very traditional society, little touched by the outside world.
 It was the War in fact that provided Iran's first major contact with the modern world.
 For most Iranians it was unsetteling.
 Some Iranians with contracts from the Allies fared well, but many Iranians suffered from spiraling inflation and shortages of food and other items.
 An active black market developed.
 Foreign troops made an impression on Iranians.
 Some were drawn to modernity.
 Others reacted with xenophobic and nationalism.
 Migration to the cities increased, causing a range of social problems.
 The Majlis made little effort to address the social problems, in part the propertied interests which dominated generally benefitted from the Allied intervention.
 The new Government which followed Reza Shah relaxed press censorship and accepted open and vocal political party politics.
-Among the new parties which formed was the Tudeh (Communist) Party and from the beginning was subservient to the Soviet Union.
+Among the parties which could operate mpre freely was the Tudeh (Communist) Party and from the beginning was subservient to the Soviet Union.
 The Tudeh actively organized industrial workers.
 Many of the new partices demanded far reaching economic and social reforms.

 British and American Withdrawl